 From 2024 SB1050: California American Freedmen Affairs Agency: racially motivated eminent domain - Unfinished Business - Compensation for land taken by eminent domain.

-AB 57 - Home Purchase Assistance Program: descendants of formerly enslaved people - Passed Assembly, Senate Pending Referral - Existing California Housing Finance Agency makes loans to finance affordable housing and to administer a home purchase assistance program for low- and moderate-income home buyers.
+AB 57 - Home Purchase Assistance Program: descendants of formerly enslaved people - To Governor’s Desk - Existing California Housing Finance Agency makes loans to finance affordable housing and to administer a home purchase assistance program for low- and moderate-income home buyers.
 This bill reserves a portion of the moneys in the program for descendants of slaves.

 ==========================================